Tree removal at North Carolina church unearths centuries-old artifacts | KRDO

 “(Davis) did very well for himself based on the items that have come out of the excavation site,” Cenci said.
 “We’ve found bottles of French wine and we found imported porcelain from China … It seems we have uncovered the history of an early African American in our community that was quite influential (and) quite affluent in the town which I think is really interesting.”

-Cenci said all he did was stop the construction; Lowry, Nix and Mancla are “really the heroes in this story as far as finding out what was in there and why it matters.”
+Cenci said all he did was stop the construction; Lowry, Nix and Moncla are “really the heroes in this story as far as finding out what was in there and why it matters.”

 With the church being founded in 1825, this discovery comes just in time for its 200th anniversary.